luk036/ellipsoid-method/ell-review2.md

 ### Negative Cycle Detection Algorithm

 The negative cycle detection is the most time-consuming part of the proposed method, so it is very important to choose the proper negative cycle detection algorithm.
-There are lots of methods to detect negative cycles in a weighted graph [@cherkassky1999negative], in which Tarjan’s algorithm [@Tarjan1981negcycle] is one of the fastest algorithms in practice [@alg:dasdan_mcr; @cherkassky1999negative].
+There are lots of methods to detect negative cycles in a weighted graph [@cherkassky1999negative], in which Tarjan's algorithm [@Tarjan1981negcycle] is one of the fastest algorithms in practice [@alg:dasdan_mcr; @cherkassky1999negative].

 The separation oracle only needs to determine: